 After two weeks away Caithness welcomed us home with a beautiful dawn and sunrise.
 Happy 2020!
 As the light developed showers closed in from the north and the clouds were ablaze as the rain fell.
 Behind, to the north, a complementary rainbow to go with the sunrise; typical Caithness conditions! ...
 Read More

 It’s been a dark, damp and sometimes windy week in the north; so here are photos from a more serene Sunday afternoon a couple of weeks ago.
 At the west end of the village of Dunnet in Caithness a small road winds down the hill to Dwarwick Harbour where there ...
 Read More

 By September in the north of Scotland, it's really noticeable how much earlier darkness is gathering.
 The sun is already down several hours earlier than in late June when, although the sun does go down behind the horizon, it doesn't get completely dark.
 Time to re-visit some of the long ...
 Read More

-Just on the Sutherland side of the Sutherland/Caithness border is a deep geo, or coastal inlet, with a steep sided island called Wester Clett in the middle.
-Wester Clett has been popularly named "Puffin Island", which is fair enough given the number of puffins here in the summer months.
-The ...
+Just on the Sutherland side of the Sutherland/Caithness border, on the coast at Drumhollistan Moss, is a complex series of deep geos, or coastal inlets, with a steep sided island called Wester Clett in the middle.
+Wester Clett has been popularly named "Puffin Island" and the surrounding geos as "Puffin ...
 Read More

 With the first strong northerly winds of the autumn, the weekend of 28-29th October was fairly stormy for the North coast of Scotland.
 With a strong northerly, the swell in the North Atlantic builds quickly and pounds the coast.
 A few miles west of Thurso lies the headland of Brims ...
 Read More